 Though she’s initially keen to explore the town and live a quiet life, she finds that Sanditon may soon undergo a change at the hands of the Parker family that plans to convert the resort into a luxurious seaside retreat.

-Bridgerton follows Dowager Viscountess Bridgerton and her 4 sound and 4 daughters as they’re looking for love in Regency-era London.
+Bridgerton follows Dowager Viscountess Bridgerton and her 4 sons and 4 daughters as they’re looking for love in Regency-era London.

 At the center of the series is Bridgerton’s eldest daughter Daphne who’s learning to navigate the upper echelons of high society in hopes of finding a wealthy husband.